waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **reliable_pathfinder:** This tool had a bug where it would path through `WARP_PANEL` tiles, causing accidental teleportation.
 I have implemented a fix to treat `WARP_PANEL` as impassable.

 ## V. Contingency Plans
-*   **Team Rocket Hideout B1F:** If the current eastern corridor proves to be a dead end, the next step is to test the hypothesis that the switch at (19, 11) affected other floors.
-I must return to the ladder at (3, 14) and re-explore B2F to verify if it is still a dead end.
+*   **Team Rocket Hideout B2F:** If the western maze on B2F proves to be a dead end, my alternative hypothesis is that I missed an interaction on B1F or B3F that changes the layout.
+I will need to return to those floors and re-interact with everything.